zohair-1995/the-perfect-crab-intro-to-python/README.md

 2. Next, from the green 'Use this template' button on the right, click and choose 'Open in a codespace' from the drop-down menu.
 This will open up the programming interface you will use to learn.

+![A screenshot of the repository in GitHub, with Use this template expanded to show the Open in a codespace option.](images/open-in-codespace.png)

 3. After this, keep reading down the file for further instructions.

 ⚙️ **If you prefer to use your own local development setup**